morganstanley/modern-cpp-kafka/README.md

         * Stability test with unstable brokers

-        * Memory leak check for failed client with on-flight messages
+        * Memory leak check for failed client with in-flight messages

         * Client failure and taking over, etc.